 1. Practicing active listening

 So, now you are looking into their eyes, and you have kept your laptop away.
-But are you listening to understand them, or are you waiting for them to finish so that you could say your point?
-Tanvi says, “Don’t listen to respond, but listen to understand with an open mind.”
+But are you listening to understand them, or are you waiting for them to finish so that you can convey your point?
+Explaining how to communicate effectively with your partner, Tanvi says, “Don’t listen to respond, but listen to understand with an open mind.”
 This is the key to an effective listening strategy in a relationship.
+Here’s how to practice it:

 Related Reading: Expert Talks About 9 Must-Try Couples Communication Exercises